All Episodes

 She should be praised about that and not criticized for that.

-And what is it that we we were supposed to leave women out of the associations with their men?
+And what is it that we were supposed to leave women out of the associations with their men?

-But you know, we don't have that kind of grace that we extend to Ivanka Trump because the feminist movement has become completely corrupted with this liberal agenda.
+We don't have that kind of grace that we extend to Ivanka Trump because the feminist movement has become completely corrupted with this liberal agenda.

 You know, you wrote this.